bcalden/ClusterPyXT/README.md

 These instructions are for `CIAO 4.15`.
 Follow the installation instructions at the [Chandra X-ray Center (CXC)](http://cxc.harvard.edu/ciao/download/conda.html).
 Note, the custom installation option should be used as it allows for the full `CALDB` installation.
 Make sure to select all `CALDB` options before downloading the installation script.
 Additionally, it is recommended you install the latest version of `Python` during installation. `Python 3.10` is required at a minimum.

 Another requirement for `ClusterPyXT` is the `astropy`, `tqdm`, and `astroquery` python libraries within the `CIAO` environment. `CIAO 4.15` allows for the easy installation of these libraries.
-After installation, start the `CIAO` environment and run `conda install astropy tqdm`.
+After installation, start the `CIAO` environment and run `conda install astropy tqdm astroquery`.

 ### Download ClusterPyXT
 To download this development version of ClusterPyXT, simply run `git clone https://github.com/bcalden/ClusterPyXT.git` and then `git checkout cpxt-dev`.